 While this seems impressive and a huge coup for the growing farming community of Dry Creek, this reporter has uncovered additional information that should give all of us pause about Minogue and his ascension to the highest law enforcement role in the Town.
 These are the summaries of my investigative research:

 –Twice investigated for “Racial Bias in Policing”

 –Once accused of fistfighting a colleague in a State Police parking lot

 –Called as a defense witness during a drug trafficking case

 –Once investigated for initiating an “Inappropriate Relationship with a Police Informant”

-In 2005, the most recent mark on McNulty’s employment record, involved investigation into his relationship with a police narcotics informant.
-Records uncovered through FOIA filings revealed that McNulty was then a Lieutenant in charge of a state-wide narcotics task force.
-Another police informant came forward to investigators after learning that McNulty had made personal cash payments to an informant in another case.
-Investigators questioned both McNulty and the female informant in question, suspiciously identified only as “Jane D.,” and both separately stated she needed to buy $20 of groceries to feed her two children until payday.
-McNulty admitted to giving the woman $50 from his own wallet in clear violation of department policy and standard ethical practices of managing police informants.
-McNulty stated he knew he could not use public funds for that purpose and felt giving the woman his “…own cash would ensure her kids didn’t go hungry.
+In 2005, the most recent mark on Minogue’s employment record, involved investigation into his relationship with a police narcotics informant.
+Records uncovered through FOIA filings revealed that Minogue was then a Lieutenant in charge of a state-wide narcotics task force.
+Another police informant came forward to investigators after learning that Minogue had made personal cash payments to an informant in another case.
+Investigators questioned both Minogue and the female informant in question, suspiciously identified only as “Jane D.,” and both separately stated she needed to buy $20 of groceries to feed her two children until payday.
+Minogue admitted to giving the woman $50 from his own wallet in clear violation of department policy and standard ethical practices of managing police informants.
+Minogue stated he knew he could not use public funds for that purpose and felt giving the woman his “…own cash would ensure her kids didn’t go hungry.
 That clearly seemed like the lesser evil.”